raspberrypilearning/turtle-tracker/en/step_1.md

 ---
 ### Hardware

-+ A computer or tablet capable of running Scratch 3
++ A computer or tablet capable of running Scratch 3.
++ Storage for files that can be imported and exported to Scratch (such as a shared drive on a network or a USB drive)

 ### Software

 + Scratch 3 (either [online](https://scratch.mit.edu/){:target="_blank"} or [offline](https://scratch.mit.edu/download){:target="_blank"})
-+ Python 3
-+ This project can be completed in a web browser using [trinket.io](https://trinket.io/)

 ### Downloads